 The 62-B District Court offers mediation services of the Dispute Resolution Center of West Michigan.
 You may contact the resolution center at (616) 774-0121.

 Mediation is a conversation between parties with a trained mediator.
 The mediator helps the parties find a workable solution.
 Mediation works frequently to resolve the disputes.
 The advantage to settlement is that the parties agree on the resolution.
 In addition, mediation can avoid the adversarial setting of the court hearing.

 The parties must notify the court and the settlement will be entered.

 Michigan is a no fault state.
-Therefore, auto claims from a collision is limited to $1,000.00 if the defendant is insured.
-If the defendant is not insured, the plaintiff may sue for all of the damages incurred as a result of the defendant's negligence.
+Therefore, auto claims from a collision is limited to damages up to $1,000.00 to a motor vehicle or, for motor vehicle accidents that occur after July 1, 2020, up to $3,000.00 to a motor vehicle, to the extent that the damages are not covered by insurance.
 Note: If this amount exceeds $6,000, the case must be brought in a general civil lawsuit.

 A suit can be brought in the 62-B District Court only if:

 The claim arises out of an event that occurred in the City of Kentwood, or